-Source tagging is the most effective security strategy that retailers use to prevent theft.
-The process involves the direct application of electronic security tags to consumer products at the “source” (the facility that manufactures and/or packages the product) rather than by in-store labor.
+Source tagging is retailers’ most effective security strategy to prevent theft.
+The process involves directly applying electronic security tags to consumer products at the “source” (the facility that manufactures and packages the product) rather than by in-store labor.

 Source tagging saves retailers time and money because securely protected, ready-to-sell merchandise is delivered straight to stores.
 Without the need to execute source tagging in-house, retailers can focus on top priorities – to minimize loss due to theft and move inventory at a faster rate.

 Electronic security tags were invented and patented in 1966 by New York entrepreneur Arthur Minasy.
 The original prototype contained tiny circuits that used Radio Frequency (RF) technology to communicate with an in-store antenna connected to an alarm.
 While rough, the system worked.
 Minasy capitalized on the success of the new security system by founding the Knogo Corporation, which went on to sell security devices to retailers for many years.

 Although retail security tags have been in use since the mid-1960s, source tagging at the point of manufacture didn’t catch on until the early-1990s.
 This was due to years of extensive product development and negotiations between significant retailers, consumer-product manufacturers, and EAS vendors.

 Each EAS tag contains a unique sensor that communicates with an in-store Electronic Article Surveillance (EAS) system to detect theft.
 When a tagged item is purchased, the tag is deactivated and, in some instances, entirely removed.
 If an item is stolen and the tag remains active, the sensor will trigger an alarm if a shoplifter attempts to exit the premises.
 However, the specific functionality of EAS tags depends on the type of surveillance system in use.